Berea-College-CSC-226/p01-main/README.md

 ❗️**Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

+❗️Keep your issue queue up to date, and continue to refine your code!

 ---

 ## Milestone 4: Final Code, Presentation, Demo

 ### ❗User Instructions
 In a paragraph, explain how to use your program.
-Assume the user is starting just after they hit the "Run" button.
+Assume the user is starting just after they hit the "Run" button in PyCharm.

 ### ❗Errors and Constraints
 Every program has bugs or features that had to be scrapped for time.
+These bugs should be tracked in the issue queue.
+You should already have a few items in here from the prior weeks.
-Use this section to create a bullet list of all known errors and deficiencies that remain in your code.
-Bugs found that aren't acknowledged here will be penalized.
+Create a new issue for any undocumented errors and deficiencies that remain in your code.
+Bugs found that aren't acknowledged in the queue will be penalized.

 ### ❗Reflection
 In three to four well-written paragraphs, address the following (at a minimum):